 Here is how to make and bake these maple oatmeal cookies.
 You will need two trays lined with parchment paper, three mixing bowls, a spatula, a whisk, and a standard ice cream scoop.

 Step 1 – Prep.
 Melt the butter.
 Allow it to cool as you prep the rest of your ingredients.
-Remove the egg and maple syrup from the fridge and allow to come to room temperature.

 Step 2 – Mix dry ingredients.
-In a medium bowl, add in flour, oats, cinnamon, baking soda, baking powder, and salt.
+In a medium bowl, add in all-purpose flour, oats, cinnamon, baking soda, baking powder, and salt.

 Step 3 – Mix wet ingredients.
 In a medium bowl, add in butter and brown sugar.
 Whisk together.